nanihadesuka/autociv/README.md

-## This project is in maintenance mode

-But will be updated for the following cases:
-- Bug fixes
-- Compatibility with new 0 A.D. versions
-- Any reasonable pull request somebody might want to make

-Thanks to all the 0 A.D. players who found it useful.
-Nani :)

 # AutoCiv
 This mod is an aggregation of features meant to enhance the 0 A.D. game experience.
 I usually implement these extra features as they come up with no general plan in mind.